Fishing Swansea Channel, Lake Macquarie Guide

 When is the best time to fish Swansea Channel?

 The best times to fish Swansea Channel are dawn, dusk, night on a strong tidal flow.
 The main ocean entrance to Lake Macquarie.
 Deep channel with strong tidal flow.
 Rock training walls on both sides.
 Baitfish concentrate in current lines.
-This month (April), peak species here: Arrow Squid / Southern Calamari, Mulloway (Jewfish).
+This month (July), peak species here: Mulloway (Jewfish), Australian Salmon, Snapper, Silver Trevally.

 How do I get to Swansea Channel?

 Multiple options - Swansea Wharf, Black Neds Bay, or Pelican boat ramp.
 All have limited parking on weekends.
 Full facilities in Swansea town.
 Boat ramps at both ends.
-Tackle shop in Swansea (Swansea Bait & Tackle).
+Tackle shop in Swansea (New Age Fishing, opens 7am weekends).
 Nearest other spot: Pelican Foreshore (1.8km away).
+Nearest tackle: New Age Fishing (76-78 Pacific Hwy, Swansea).
+In Swansea town, minutes from the channel.